 Students enrolling in Psychology 4000 level courses should have successfully completed all 240 units of the BPsychology program at the 1000-3000 levels or an APS accredited sequence in Psychology (yrs 1-3)

-Formal Examination: Final exam based on lectures, debates, discussions and readings
+Formal Examination: Final exam based on lectures and readings

 Callaghan and Ourimbah